ihsan-khan/laravel-interview-questions/SQL/most ask questions.md

 	<summary><b>View Query</b></summary>
 <ul>

-# SQL Query to Find the Second Highest Salary

 Here are several ways to find the second highest salary from an employees table:

 ## Method 1: Using LIMIT and OFFSET (MySQL, PostgreSQL, SQLite)